The Story of Arise Haiti

 - We reject apathetic and traditional thinking as unrepresentative of a dynamic God.

 Located on Gelèe Beach, Haiti just outside of Les Cayes, Haiti’s third largest city.
-The Arise and Transformation Centers seeks to establish a “spiritual beachhead” in southern Haiti.
-The Arise Center houses the Arise Center of Healing, guest/intern housing and classroom facilities.
-The Transformation Center houses the Arise School of Ministry and Leadership, the Worship Center, the Vicky Stommel Memorial Children’s Equipping Center and Kitchen and is the weekly site of Kidz Kapab and Reformiste Clubs.
+The Arise Transformation Center seeks to establish a “spiritual beachhead” in southern Haiti.
+The Transformation Center houses a Worship Center, the Vicky Stommel Memorial Children’s Equipping Center and is the weekly site of Kidz Kapab and Reformiste Clubs.

 Arise School of Ministry and Leadership

 The Arise School of Ministry and Leadership (SOML) is a training center focusing on both the practical and theological training of Haiti’s future leaders.
 This 5 trimester program provides students training at the Associates of Arts level.
-The mission statement of the AMLC is to equip spiritual leaders to be agents of transforming revival in their cities, nation and in the world.
+The mission statement of the SOML is to equip spiritual leaders to be agents of transforming revival in their cities, nation and in the world.
 Church planters are being released from SOML throughout southern Haiti.
 The ARISE SOML is located in the city of Les Cayes, at Centre de Vie Church.